matr1xp/shorturl_at/README.md

 # ShorturlAt

-A simple Ruby gem that uses the URL shortener service at https://www.shorturl.at/
+A simple Ruby gem that uses the URL shortener service.
+Supports the following services:

+1. shorturl.at (default)
+2. tinyurl.com ('tinyurl')

 ## Installation